gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 ![image](s3-16.jpg)

  Clicking the link takes you to the S3 folder where the file is stored as shown below.
-You can then download the file to make it available to the requestor.
+You can then download the file to make it available to the person who requested it.

 ![image](s3-17.jpg)